 We do not recommend distilled water for human consumption.

 The short answer is because the process of distilling water removes minerals such as calcium, iron and magnesium, which are important for human health.

 What is distilled water?

-In terms of keeping your body hydrated, yes it does.
-However, distilled water contains very little to no essential minerals such as calcium, magnesium and iron.
-As a result, your mineral intake might be so insufficient that your body becomes less healthy.
+But it is not suitable for human consumption.
+Distilled water removes essential minerals such as calcium, magnesium and iron.
+As a result, if you choose distilled water as your source of hydration, your mineral intake might be so insufficient that your body becomes less healthy.
 Without calcium, for instance, your bones and teeth might become very brittle.
 What’s more, very little calcium reduces neuromuscular excitability and how the heart and muscles contract as well as the coagulability of blood.

 To make matters more complicated, the lack of minerals may result in distilled water leaching existing minerals and nutrients in the body, even those that you have just consumed.
 What’s more, you may also be subjecting your body to more toxic metals because of higher leaching of metals as a result of the distilled water coming into contact with certain kinds of materials.